 Zarija Lukić

 Zarija Lukić is a staff scientist leading the Computational Cosmology Center at Berkeley Lab.
-He earned his astrophysics PhD in 2008 from the University of Illinois at Urbana-Champaign and has been a postdoctoral researcher in the Theoretical Division of Los Alamos National Laboratory (2008-2011) and the Computational Research Division of Lawrence Berkeley Lab (2011-2013).
+He earned his astrophysics PhD in 2008 from the University of Illinois at Urbana-Champaign and worked in the Theoretical Division of Los Alamos National Laboratory before joining Berkeley Lab in 2011.

-In addition to astrophysics, Zarija's research included topics in applied nuclear physics.
-He published research on the practical use of cosmic rays to identify materials and remotely diagnose the state of damaged reactor cores in the wake of the 2011 Fukushima Daiichi Nuclear Power Plant accident.
+In addition to cosmology, Zarija published research on the practical use of cosmic rays to identify materials and remotely diagnose the state of damaged reactor cores in the wake of the 2011 Fukushima Daiichi Nuclear Power Plant accident.

 Zarija's full publication list can be found on Google Scholar.